Gateway HandBook

-After the success of the original Gateway Handbook, Gateway came out with a 486 model.
-The Handbook 486 (as it was called) was originally available as two models: A 486SX/25 and a 486DX/40 model.
-Gateway later on came out with Handbook 486 models utilizing a 486SX/33 or 486DX/50 processor.
+After the success of the original Gateway HandBook, Gateway came out with a 486 model.
+The HandBook 486 (as it was called) was originally available as two models: A 486SX/25 and a 486DX/40 model.
+Gateway later on came out with HandBook 486 models utilizing a 486SX/33 or 486DX/50 processor.
 All of these handbooks used a grayscale 640x480 VGA display.
-Because of the small size of the unit, the display was distorted — what appear as circles on other displays come out as ovals on the Handbook 486.
+Because of the small size of the unit, the display was distorted — what appear as circles on other displays come out as ovals on the HandBook 486.

-The built-in hard disk for the Handbook 486 was usually 120 MB in size.
-The Handbook 486 was produced between 1993 and 1995.
-The Handbook 486 had 4 MB of built-in RAM, which can be expanded to 20 MB.
-As of 2005, it is still possible to buy memory for the Handbook 486, although one should test the memory with memtest since memory for older computers is more likely to be defective.
+The built-in hard disk for the HandBook 486 was usually 120 MB in size.
+The HandBook 486 was produced between 1993 and 1995.
+The HandBook 486 had 4 MB of built-in RAM, which can be expanded to 20 MB.

-It was possible to install Linux or OpenBSD on these computers; the Handbook 486 is probably the earliest Linux-compatible subnotebook released.
-It was even possible to run the X Window System after the memory was expanded.
-The Handbook 486 has a PCMCIA II interface.
+It was possible to install Linux or OpenBSD on these computers; the HandBook 486 is probably the earliest Linux-compatible subnotebook released.
+It was also possible to run the X Window System after the memory was expanded.
+The HandBook 486 has a PCMCIA II interface.
 While Modern Cardbus cards do not work with this interface, most older PCMCIA II cards (as long as they use no more than 250 mA of power) work fine.
-The Handbook 486 also has a pointing device similar to the IBM trackpoint located on the right hand side of the keyboard just above the enter key.
+The HandBook 486 also has a pointing device similar to the IBM trackpoint located on the right hand side of the keyboard just above the enter key.